xealits/TopTaus/Readme.txt

 		 --> import batch submission and modify process in order to run on a given subset of events.
 		     (add s.th like void processEvents(uint firstEv, uint lastEv, string dataset){ if(string...)
 CutflowAnalyzer::process_ttbar(.. process(firstEv, lastEv) ..)  }
 		     Doing that needs to redefine the total number of events in the event reweighting according to xsec and N_mc_evts

-- MVA code --> port to binary and commit

 - Tau energy scale for main analysis code.

 - Split fake contribution into e and mu